-In combination with qualitative methods,
+In combination with qualitative forecasting,

 Quantitative inventory forecasting involves predicting future demand based on historical sales data.
-An analysis of previous order history can be run for any period of time you deem relevant – whether this is one year, five years or ten years – although it’s widely recognized that the more data you have access to, the more accurate the forecast will be.
+An analysis of previous sales history can be run for any period of time you deem relevant – whether this is one year, five years or ten years – although it’s widely recognized that the more data you have access to, the more accurate the inventory forecast will be.

 While the quantitative method is based on data and scientific study, it won’t be able to give you a complete picture as it doesn’t take into account market conditions, product seasonality or unexpected peaks in demand – for instance, if a celebrity causes a large influx of sales due to wearing or using your product.

 This is why it’s recommended to use both qualitative and quantitative forecasting techniques in order to gain a more complete picture of your business and future sales demand.